obmarg/cynic/cynic-book/src/derives/query-fragments.md

 - [FragmentArguments][1] are used to provide arguments to the fields of a QueryFragment.
 - [Struct Level Attributes][2] can be added to a QueryFragment.
+- [Recursive queries][recursive-queries] are supported by QueryFragments.

 [1]: ./query-arguments.html
 [2]: ../struct-attributes.html
+[recursive-queries]: ./recursive-queries.html
 [quickstart]: ../quickstart.html